componentK/toggl-tempo-sync/README.md

 * `tempoBaseURL` - you will need to adjust this to your JIRA url + tempo API path.
 For the most part, just replace `example.com` with the JIRA URL
 * `utc` (default: +01:00) - UTC offset to be used for Toggl entry retrieval in *ISO 8601*, e.g. `+01:00` for UTC+1
+* `delete` (default: false) - deletes the specified date entries from Tempo on the Atlassian server
 * `dryRun` (default: false) - runs the command in dry mode, meaning only reading operations will happen, no write operations
 * `compact`
   * `all` (default: false)